lexoyo/serverless-forms/README.md

 # Serverless Forms

-This project is made for those who need to add custom HTML forms a static page or static website.
+This project is made for those who need to add forms to their static page or static website.

 It is a simple nodejs server which forwards all POST submission by email.
-Inspired by the excellent [formspree](http://formspree.io/) with the goal to be simpler to install and cheaper to host.
+Inspired by the excellent [formspree](http://formspree.io/) which is not open source anymore and it was too hard to self host anyway.
 No database, 100% server (nodejs), just sends the submissions by email.

 100% free software.
 No data is kept on the server.
 No tracking.
+No cookie.

-Suggestion: you can automate the management of the subissions with tools like [Huginn](https://github.com/huginn/huginn), [node-red](https://nodered.org/), [IFTTT](https://ifttt.com/discover), [Zappier](https://zapier.com/)
+Suggestion: thanks to the webhook feature you can automate the management of the subissions with tools like [Huginn](https://github.com/huginn/huginn), [node-red](https://nodered.org/), [codeberg](https://codeberg.org/about/)/[forgejo](https://forgejo.org/)...

 Links: